24/7 Support Line - Call Now

 Overview

 Akeela - Gateway Center for Human Services is a substance abuse treatment center for people seeking treatment near Ketchikan Gateway County.
-As part of their treatment modalities for recovery, Akeela - Gateway Center for Human Services provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Akeela - Gateway Center for Human Services provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Akeela - Gateway Center for Human Services is located in Ketchikan, Alaska, accepting cash or self-payment for treatment.

 Akeela - Gateway Center for Human Services at a Glance